ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 ```

 In essence, this function:
-- summons the gamemode armor stand
+- summons the gamemode armor stand.
-- adds any necessary scoreboard objectives (not applicable here)
+- adds any necessary scoreboard objectives (not applicable here).
-- announces the gamemode has been properly installed
+- announces the gamemode has been properly installed.
-- lets the game know that the normal datapack is safely configured by adding 1 to the gamemode armor stand's `CmdData` score
+- lets the game know that the normal datapack is safely configured by adding 1 to the gamemode armor stand's `CmdData` score.
-- forcibly stops the game to ensure nothing breaks as a result of gamemode installation (see **[Operator Functions](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/operator_functions)**)
+- forcibly stops the game to ensure nothing breaks as a result of gamemode installation (see **[Operator Functions](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/operator_functions)**).

 Generally speaking, you will only ever have to run this kind of a function if there are new gamemodes released as additional downloadable content for existing **Rocket Riders** worlds (*hint hint*).
 Before that, of course, you will need to run `/datapack enable` for whichever datapack the gamemode corresponds to; that way, Minecraft recognizes all the functions it contains.